The NUCCA Correction - My Lateral Displacement

 This illustration demonstrates exactly how your neck, head and atlas are misaligned from their normal position as measured on your x-rays.

 Injury to the spine tears loose the connective tissue, ligaments and muscles responsible for maintaining normal posture and alignment.
 The result is the misalignment you see here where the head, neck and atlas have shifted from their normal position.
 This causes stress and altered nerve flow to and from the brain and creates posture distortion and body imbalance as the entire spine shifts off center. (see “A Closer Look”).

-Utilizing a very precise system of analysis developed by the National Upper Cervical Chiropractic Association (NUCCA), based on physics and math, we are able to calculate the precise reduction pathway and corrective force necessary to gently bring your head, neck and atlas back into alignment (represented by the red correction arrow when you click on the correction button).
-These highly sophisticated calculations allow us to correct this complex and delicate region of the spine with very little force to the neck.
+Utilizing a very precise system of analysis developed by the National Upper Cervical Chiropractic Association (NUCCA), which is based on physics and math, we are able to calculate the precise reduction pathway and corrective force necessary to gently bring your head, neck and atlas back into alignment (represented by the red correction arrow when you click on the correction button).
+These highly sophisticated calculations allow us to correct this complex and delicate region of the spine with very little force and no “twisting” or “popping” of the neck.
 In fact, most patients don’t even feel the adjustment.
-It’s kind of like a well hit golf ball or baseball.
-The better you hit it, the less you feel.
 As the correction in the upper neck is achieved the entire body is brought back into balance as stress on posture nerves feeding the brain stem is relieved.
 This is why people with problems even in the lower part of their body respond well to the NUCCA correction.